rafzal2020/BuildingRecognition/README.md

 # Building Identifier App

 A web application that lets you upload a photo of a building and returns the name of the building, along with a link to its Wikipedia page.
-This implementation uses **LangChain**, **OpenAI GPT**, and **Google Cloud Vision API** to combine visual recognition with prompt-engineered language understanding.
+This implementation uses **LangChain** and **OpenAI GPT**, to combine visual recognition with prompt-engineered language understanding.

 ---